Date (YYYY, YYYYmm, YYYYmmDD), #hashtag, fragment, word, or phrase:

 Directions

-2: Once the saucepan is hot, add 1 tablespoon olive oil, then swirl the saucepan until the bottom is covered with the olive oil.
+2: Once the top section is hot (aiming for 160°F), add 2 tablespoons olive oil, then swirl until the bottom is covered with the olive oil.

-Cook and stir for 45s per added ingredient.
+Cook and stir for 2 minutes.
+The objective is not to brown the garlic.
 It'll smell great.

 Stir and cook for 2 more minutes.